TaoTao TBR7 Oil Cooler Unboxing!

 3.- Less Burnt Oil Smell.

 My TBR7 smells of over-fried foods at times, like burnt cooking oil, if you can imagine.
-The oil is good, I use good oil ( What Kind Of Oil Does The TaoTao TBR7 Take? – FAQ ), but the smell has me concerned(why I do frequent oil changes Steps I Take To Do My TBR7 Oil Changes ).
+The oil is good, I use good oil ( FAQ: What Kind Of Oil Does The TaoTao TBR7 Take? ), but the smell has me concerned(why I do frequent oil changes Steps I Take To Do My TBR7 Oil Changes ).
 With an oil cooler, I imagine with the engine running cooler, the smells of burnt oil will diminish if not become eliminated.

 4.- Less Loss Of Motorcycle Engine Power.